-Please see parts 7.7 and 7.8 for information about how the distance between home and school is defined and measured.
+Please see parts 7.8 and 7.9 for information about how the distance between home and school is defined and measured.

-8.3 Catchment Area Schools
+7.3 Catchment area schools

-In Nottinghamshire your home address may be in a catchment area, recognised by the local authority, for a school and this is generally referred to as the qualifying school for pupils living within that area.
+In Nottinghamshire your home address may be in a catchment area, recognised by the local authority.
 It is worth noting that some own admission authority schools no longer recognise catchment areas in their admissions policy and therefore some home addresses will no longer have a catchment area school at secondary and /or primary.